Differences between DLMM and Dynamic Pools

 The liquidity of an asset pair is organized into discrete price bins.
 Reserves deposited in a liquidity bin are made available for exchange at the price defined for that particular bin, ensuring 0-slippage swaps within each bin.
 Asset pair market is established by aggregating all the discrete liquidity bins.

 LPs have the flexibility to select their volatility strategy and adjust the price range to concentrate liquidity based on their preferences - helping them achieve higher capital efficiency.
-In addition, LPs earn dynamic fees that are designed to capture more value from market volatility.

 Although DLMM LPs can potentially generate a lot more volume and fees, a DLMM pool can become "inactive" and stop earning fees whenever the active price goes out of the range set by the LP.
 As such, DLMM pools require more active management compared to dynamic pools.

-Dynamic pools
+Dynamic Pools

-Dynamic pools are pools with a constant product AMM (automated market maker) model that are relatively more straightforward for LPs.
+Dynamic pools are pools with a constant product AMM (automated market maker) model that are relatively more straightforward to use for LPs.
 Unlike DLMM, dynamic pools have a fixed fee %, do not allow LPs to concentrate liquidity, and operate across the full price range so they won't become inactive.
 Therefore, dynamic pools do not require active management and rebalancing from LPs.

 Last updated